 Develop your creative skills in M State’s Graphic Design Technology program, where our hands-on training lets you turn your passion for design into an exciting career.

-If you have a passion for design, M State offers two program options that will prepare you for positions in this rewarding and competitive profession: a 60-credit Associate of Applied Science degree and a 30-credit certificate in Graphic Design Technology.
+If you have a passion for design, M State offers two Graphic Design program options that will prepare you for positions in this rewarding and competitive profession: a 60-credit Associate of Applied Science degree and a 30-credit certificate.

 Our AAS degree focuses on integrating digital technology and graphic design to create communication materials.
 Students develop both creatively and technically while learning skills in photography, color theory, typography, layout and design, and Web and print production.

 You'll have the opportunity to interact with and learn from industry professionals outside the college and to complete an internship as part of the degree program, further developing your skills in presenting ideas and concepts and preparing for an entry-level position in the graphic design industry.

-The 30-credit Graphic Design Technology certificate is designed for advanced students, students with advanced degrees or professional already working in a creative field.
+The 30-credit Graphic Design certificate is designed for advanced students, students with advanced degrees or professional already working in a creative field.
 The two-semester "fast-track" curriculum builds on students' existing skills and accommodates the accelerated placement goals of advanced students.

 Students in both programs produce comprehensive portfolios that showcase their technical and design skills.
 Industry involvement includes participation in the annual American Advertising Federation competition, mock interviews, guest speakers and tours.